grettke/help/help.md

 `ESS` allows us to quite easily modify live 𝕊 objects and functions.
 It provides this functionality via `ess-dump-object-into-edit-buffer`.
 These changes are considered to be experimental, and not part of the master record according to our philosophy.
-As such, we don't care to know that these new versions ever existed and their record will be forgotten from history.
+As such, we don&rsquo;t care to know that these new versions ever existed and their record will be forgotten from history.
 In other words, that new, modified version of the object or function, is never saved to a file for later reuse.